DeNepo/component-based-design/README.md

 🥚 Components and props : you can ...

-- [ ] create a reusable pieces of components
+- [ ] create small, reusable components
 - [ ] how to pass props into React components

 🥚 Create reusable components: you can ...